-Under these circumstances, it is important for investors to get familiar with the changes in China's business landscape, identify areas of risk, and take steps to prepare for new market opportunities.
-Only in this way, investors can stay nimble in an otherwise challenging time.
+Under these circumstances, it is increasingly important for foreign investors to get familiar with the changes in China's business landscape, identify areas of risk in advance, and take steps to prepare for new market opportunities.
+This is the only way investors can stay nimble in an otherwise challenging time.

-Designed to introduce the fundamentals of investing in China, this publication is compiled by the experts at Dezan Shira & Associates, a specialist of foreign direct investment, providing corporate establishment, business advisory, tax advisory and compliance, accounting, payroll, due diligence, and financial review services to multinationals investing in emerging Asia.
+Designed to introduce the fundamentals of investing in China, this publication is compiled by experts at Dezan Shira & Associates, a specialist foreign direct investment firm providing corporate establishment services, business advisory, tax advisory and compliance, accounting, payroll, due diligence, and financial review services to multinationals investing in emerging Asia.

 Since its establishment in 1992, the firm has grown into one of Asia's most versatile full-service consultancies with operational offices across China, Hong Kong, India, Singapore, Vietnam, and Indonesia.
-The firm also maintains partner firms across the ASEAN region and client liaison offices in the United States, Europe and Russia.
+The firm also maintains partner firms across the ASEAN region and in Bangladesh and client liaison offices in the United States, Europe, and Russia.

+ALBERTO VETTORETTI

+Managing Partner

-ALBERTO VETTORETTI Managing Partner Dezan Shira & Associates
+Dezan Shira & Associates